INDUSTRIAL

 railroad was owned by a very

-outspoken ultra-millionaire, like it was by William H. Vanderbilt;
+outspoken ultra-millionaire, like it was by William H. Vanderbilt

-well, they made for an easy target by the media.
+living in a mansion of Fifth Avenue; well, they made for an easy target by the media.
 (Not much has changed,

 has